tzktz/layout_parser_tablebank/README.md

 3.Various models has been available in layoutparser
     [model zoo](https://layout-parser.readthedocs.io/en/latest/notes/modelzoo.html)

-4.We using gradio to deploy the output
+4.We using gradio to deploy the output [Hugging face ](https://huggingface.co/spaces/Tzktz/layoutparser-tablebank-model)